 The council will carry out checks to make sure that the person applying for the licence is a fit and proper person.
-In deciding whether someone is fit and proper, the council must take into account:
+In deciding whether someone is fit and proper, the council must take into account (among other things):

-- any previous convictions relating to violence, sexual offences, drugs and fraud - whether the proposed licence holder has broken any laws relating to housing or landlord and tenant issues - whether the person has been found guilty of unlawful discrimination - whether the person has previously managed HMOs that have broken any approved code of practice.
+- any previous convictions relating to violence, sexual offences, drugs and fraud - whether the proposed licence holder has broken any laws relating to housing or landlord and tenant issues - whether the person or associated persons has been found guilty of unlawful discrimination - whether the person or associated persons has previously managed HMOs that have broken any approved code of practice.